CleytonManoel/new-project-starter/README.md

 ### To add a new template:

-Create a file inside the folder"Setups"with the name of the new template.
+Create a file inside the folder "Setups" with the name of the new template.

 Inside the created file import the native python library "os" and create a function with the name of your preference.